zalmoxisus/redux-devtools-extension/docs/Troubleshooting.md

 React synthetic event cannot be reused for performance reason.
 So, it's not possible to serialize event objects you pass to action payloads.

-1. The best solution is not to pass the whole event object to reducers, but the data you need:
+1. The best solution is **not to pass the whole event object to reducers, but the data you need**:
   ```diff
   function click(event) {
     return {